352.Infanterie-Division

 History:

 Because most of the members of the 352nd were Ostfront veterans, they were hardened soldiers - from the officers down to the Obergrenadiers.
 A large number of Volksdeutsch recruits were also a part of the Division.
 These Volksdeutsch recruits included Polish and Czech Germans, Alsatians (French Germans), and Russians (White-Russians, or POA).
+Also, since the core of the Division came from Russia, about 1,500 foreign auxiliary men (Hiwis) served in the Division (Stewart Bryant).

 DIVISION ORDER OF BATTLE